GoogleCloudPlatform/cloud-data-quality/REFERENCE.md

         description: |-
           updated timestamp
 ```
-Entities configurations contain details of the table to be validated, including its source database, connnection settings, and column configurations.
+Entities configurations contain information of the table to be validated, including its source database, connnection settings, and column configurations.

 `entities` can be referenced in a `rule_binding` by specifying its unique identifier in the `rule_binding` field `entity_id`. *If you do not use `entity_id` in any of your `rule_binding`, there is no need to define the `entities` configuration node separately.*